Welcome to Woodbury! In addition to perusing the pages in this section, feel free to download the Printable Community Profile (PDF), as well.

 Woodbury, Minnesota: a Leading Community in Which to Live, Work & Thrive

-One of Minnesota's fastest growing cities, Woodbury is now the state's 8th largest city.
-The population of close to 70,000 (26,000 households) is projected to reach 88,000 by 2040 and is expected to continue attracting new residents for years to come.
+One of Minnesota's fastest growing cities, Woodbury is the state's 8th largest city.
+The population of close to 80,000 people and approximately 30,000 households is projected to reach 88,000 by 2040 and is expected to continue attracting new residents for years to come.
 It is in close proximity to major employment centers, as well as the St. Croix River Valley, providing a beautiful natural setting and year-round recreational opportunities.

 Woodbury is known for its attractive residential neighborhoods, which are connected by more than 140 miles of multi-use trails.
 The city contains approximately 3,100 acres of parkland and eight small lakes, most with public parks and pathways.
 The city has consistently been recognized nationally as a great place to live, work and thrive.

 For more information on the ways Woodbury has garnered notice, visit the Community Recognition page.

 - Tamarack Nature Preserve

 - Eagle Valley Golf Course